ayush2004patel/resume/README.md

 You can check it out here: [ayush2004patel.github.io/resume](https://ayush2004patel.github.io/resume)

-If you use this template, please give credit by forking or starring this repository, or by adding a note in your project.
+This project is licensed under the MIT License.If you use this template, please give credit by forking or starring this repository, or by adding a note in your project.